HazemHussein14/food-delivery-system/Use Cases/user_management.md

 - User sessions expire after 24 hours of inactivity
 - Refresh tokens valid for 7 days
 - Users can be logged in on multiple devices simultaneously

+### 3.4 Social Authentication Policy

+- Users can link multiple social accounts to one application account
+- Email from social provider must match application email for automatic linking
+- Users can unlink social accounts as long as they have password authentication or another social provider linked